vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

 4. Select the downloaded file named `MDESupportTool.sh`, and then select **Confirm**.

-5. While still in the Live Response session, use the following commands to run the analyzer and collect the resulting file:
+5. While still in the live response session, use the following commands to run the analyzer and collect the resulting file:

    ```
    run MDESupportTool.sh -parameters "--bypass-disclaimer -d"